keepthrifty/keepthrifty.github.io/_posts/2016-09-05-let-it-burn.md

 Our IT staff does a great job porting over your files, but every new PC is a "clean slate" when it comes to the software installed, which includes browser extensions and other tools.

-If my work setup was a forest, it felt like a fire had just come through and cleaned everything out.
+{% assign tweet-text = "If my work setup was a forest, it felt like a fire had just come through and cleaned everything out" %}

+{% include tweet-link.html %}

 # Funny thing about forest fires... #